akotronis/DIT247/README-deliverable.md

+<h1 align="center">itp22104</h1>

 # General
-Repo for the project of 4nd semester (2023-2024) course Cloud Computing of the postgraduate program Informatics and Telematics of Harokopio University.
+This is the project of 4th semester (2023-2024) course Cloud Computing of the postgraduate program Informatics and Telematics of Harokopio University.

 # Scenario